rredefined/vercel-bots/README.md

-# CodeX Tickets - Discord Support Bot
+# Aura Tickets - Discord Support Bot

 A comprehensive Discord bot for managing support tickets with advanced features like categorization, rating system, and automated responses.